A Mind to Murder

-A Mind to Murder (1963) is a crime novel by P. D. James, the second in her Adam Dalgliesh series.
+A Mind to Murder is a 1963 crime novel by English writer P. D. James, the second in her Adam Dalgliesh series.

 Synopsis

 In a psychiatric clinic late one night, the piercing scream of a dying woman shatters the calm, and Detective Superintendent Dalgliesh is called away from his literary soiree to investigate.
 He soon finds the body of a clinic employee sprawled across the cold basement floor, a chisel driven mercilessly through her heart; and so marks the beginning of a deadly psychological battle with an intellectual, predatory killer who feels no remorse, no regret and no self-control over darker impulses...